jessicajcss/portfolio/content/project/joinville/index.md

 title: Qualidade do ar e riscos socioecológicos em Joinville
 ---

-Free access until January 1, 2025—don’t miss out.
 We explored the the health risks of source-specific PM2.5 exposure over a coastal industrial city in southern Brazil.
 Enjoy!

 <!--more-->